-What the hell is Shish Tawook you say?
+What is Shish Tawook you say?
 It’s delicious, that’s what.
 This recipe comes to me from Michelle Blandford-Duggan–she told me she loves this recipe …and so I tried it, and I’m so glad I did (and so was my family).
 I love a kebab.
 This one is made with chicken, onion and peppers.
 The marinade, I believe is of Persian origin, although I have done no research whatsoever.
 All I know is that it’s good.
 The marinade, which really works best if you make it at least the night before, is yogurt-based with some garlic, lemon and mild seasoning– a great combination.
 Try this out, it’s really easy to throw together and the result is delightful. (sorry my finished product pics aren’t the best – testament to how fast these were eaten).
 I think once you try this marinade it will be your go-to recipe for kebabs. (it’s definitely mine).

 adapted from a recipe donated by Michelle Blandford Duggan

 - 3/4 cup plain yogurt

 - 4 cloves garlic, minced